 What is a Student Information System (SIS)

 There has been an upsurge in the edutech sector over the last years.
 Plenty of software solutions designed to serve the needs of a wide range of schools and educational institutions have been placed on the market.
 The majority of such solutions are focused not only on resolving or further improving a wide range of practical administrative issues and internal processes, but also on supporting and promoting schools’ goals and objectives.
 Edutech solutions display considerable variation asserting the broadness and diversity of products in the category they fall into.
-Student Management Systems (SMS), Student Information Management Systems (SIMS) and Student Records Systems (SRS) are only some of them.
+Student Management Software (SMS), Student Information Management Systems (SIMS) and Student Records Systems (SRS) are only some of them.
 However, the most representative category is typically that of a Student Information System (SIS).

 What is a Student Information System (SIS)?